cpuSonicatt/minecraft-tweaks/README.md

 ![leather recipe](./resources/leather.png)
 Having a world late-game means you probably have a mob-spawner, or at least have a fair amount of mob junk.
 The most useless one, rotten flesh, was also the most abundant, so I felt like giving it another use.
 Leather made sense in this case (if you don't think about it for too long).

-### Issues or suggestions

-If you have any issues or suggestions, feel free to [create an issue](https://github.com/cpuSonicatt/minecraft-tweaks/issues) and I'll be on it as soon as I can!